Military Service Obligations

 Will you be missing more than a few days of class for a weekend drill?

-Print and fill out this Extended Absences form.
+Fill out and then print this Extended Absences form.
 Bring a copy to each of your instructors, your academic advisor, and the IVETS team.

 - Set up a time to meet with your instructors to make a plan to complete missed work (see the 8.3 Absences for Military Service Obligations, University of Iowa Operations Manual for examples of reasonable accommodations).